Ericsson/ecchronos/docs/TESTS.md

 ### Docker tests

-The acceptance tests and integration tests use docker instances by default.
+The acceptance tests and integration tests use docker compose instances by default.
-The docker containers gets started when the `-P docker-integration-test` flag is used in maven.
+The docker containers are managed by testcontainers and started automatically during test execution.
 The docker command must be runnable without *sudo* for the user running the tests.

 ### Integration tests